Café Bohème

 Does Café Bohème handle dietary restrictions?

 The venue data doesn't confirm specific dietary accommodation policies.
-Given the à la carte format and Michelin Plate recognition for kitchen skill, it's reasonable to call ahead and ask directly — a team described as having a genuine desire to please is more likely to be flexible than a rigid tasting-menu-only operation.
+Given the à la carte format and Michelin Plate recognition for kitchen skill, it's reasonable to call ahead and ask directly; a team described as having a genuine desire to please is more likely to be flexible than a rigid tasting-menu-only operation.
 Phone details are not currently listed, so contact via the restaurant directly when you arrive in Aberdeen or check for updated contact information.

 How far ahead should I book Café Bohème?

 Book at least one to two weeks ahead, especially for weekend evenings.
-A Michelin Plate restaurant at ££ pricing in Aberdeen city centre draws a loyal local crowd alongside visitors, and tables at that value tier tend to fill quickly.
+A Michelin Plate restaurant at ££ pricing in Aberdeen city centre draws a loyal local crowd alongside visitors, tables at that value tier tend to fill quickly.
 If your date is fixed, booking earlier costs nothing.

 What should I wear to Café Bohème?

-The bistro-style décor — simple wooden tables, wood panelling — signals a relaxed but considered atmosphere rather than a formal fine-dining room.
+The bistro-style décor; simple wooden tables, wood panelling; signals a relaxed but considered atmosphere rather than a formal fine-dining room.
 Neat, presentable clothing fits the setting; there is no evidence of a strict dress code.
 Think dinner-with-friends rather than black tie.

 Is Café Bohème worth the price?

 At ££, it is one of the stronger value propositions for Michelin-recognised cooking in Scotland.
-Two consecutive Michelin Plate awards (2024 and 2025) indicate consistent kitchen quality, and the à la carte format means you control the spend.
+Two consecutive Michelin Plate awards (2024 and 2025) indicate consistent kitchen quality, the à la carte format means you control the spend.
 For modern French cooking with technical credibility at mid-range prices, this is a solid case for booking.

 What are alternatives to Café Bohème in Aberdeen City?